JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7915 days**.

-And here is a just a random fact -  **Dieting can cause bad breath since less saliva is produced which leads to dry mouth**.
+And here is a just a random fact -  **The average human has about 20 square feet of skin weighing about 6 pounds**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)